Written by Nathan Allen Pastrano.

 It is apparent that English majors are essential and useful, so how did these misconceptions begin?

-In the past three decades, colleges took it upon themselves to stick students who had absolutely no idea what they wanted to do with their life into the English cannon.
+In the past three decades, colleges took it upon themselves to stick students who had absolutely no idea what they wanted to do with their life into the English major.
 The influx of post-graduates who did not want to major in English to begin with typically refrained from jobs that had anything to do with what they studied.
 Overtime, the major developed a bad reputation, staying that way ever since.
-But, some of our world leaders and CEOs of big corporations majored in English, including former President Barack Obama, Andrea Jung, John Green, Barbara Walters, and Hank Paulson.
+But, some of our world leaders and CEOs of big corporations majored in English, including Andrea Jung, John Green, Barbara Walters, and Hank Paulson.

 I had the privilege of sitting down with Dr. Mia Carter, an associate professor here at The University of Texas at Austin.
 Dr. Carter is a well-renowned English scholar, and the recipient of numerous honors, such as being named a distinguished teaching associate, as well as a Texas System Regents’ Outstanding teacher.
 I contacted her first because I wanted to bring these misconceptions into the limelight with the help of someone so successful in the field.